sebiniemann/Mantella/_includes/api-reference/optimisation-problems.md

 **<small>double</small> .getObjectiveValue( <small>arma::Col&lt;T&gt;</small> X )**

 - Calculates the objective value for the parameter *X*.
-- The result is not re-calculated if mutiple invoked with the same parameter, but retrieved from cache instead.
+- The result is not re-calculated if repeatedly invoked with the same parameter, but retrieved from cache instead.

 ---
 <a name="optimisation-problems-getNumberOfEvaluations"></a>